 The results of this study suggest that using augmented reality with neurofeedback provides a more engaging experience.
 These results could also impact consistent training efforts and app use.
 With longer-term, repeated use, combining neurofeedback with augmented reality may yield more powerful and lasting patterns of brain rhythm change.

 When comparing a single session of Healium AR with and without neurofeedback (NF), it was found that both groups reported nearly equal increases in positive mood states (happiness, calmness) and significant decreases in negative mood states (tension, depression, fatigue, & confusion).
 Additionally, both groups had similar patterns of change in brain activity after the AR experience.
 These changes suggested a more relaxed, calm, and open psychological state.
 While not statistically significant, there were some trending differences in brain activity between groups.
-Specifically, the AR + NF group showed increased gamma activation in specific areas of the brain associated with empathy and emotion response.
+Specifically, the AR plus neurofeedback group showed increased gamma activation in specific areas of the brain associated with empathy and emotion response.

 In the last decade, there has been a massive increase in home and mobile tech to provide health and wellbeing programs and interventions.
 With the global covid-19 pandemic, this demand has only increased.
 Developments have allowed users to experience high-quality virtual reality and augmented reality by using modern handheld devices, further expanding the reach and potential impact of many health and wellness-promoting products and services.
 AR interventions for mental health may be particularly powerful as they allow users to interact with virtual objects placed in the real world in real-time, and are particularly accessible, portable, and easy to use.